 The strategy for reducing the expense has taken the form of reducing the “scaling” or the power law dependence on the number of electrons/size of basis set included in the model.
 While conventional numerical approaches scale anywhere from cubically to the eighth (!) power in the size of the system, new strategies have reduced this scaling to linear in many instances.
 These methods, however, are generally not globally applicable.
 For example, one strategy involving localization of orbitals (one-electron wave functions) to construct a banded density matrix works only for insulators or semiconductors.
 Another approach has been shown thus far to work well only for metals.
 The purpose of this workshop is to bring together chemists, physicists, and mathematicians interested in developing new linear scaling algorithms that will have global applicability, and will reach out to applied mathematicians interested in the challenge described above.
 The desired outcome will be some fresh ideas on possible approaches, which will further this exciting field.

-Roi Baer (Hebrew University, Jerusalem, Israel, Chemistry)
+Roi Baer (Hebrew University, Jerusalem, Israel)

-Gregory Beylkin (University of Colorado, Dept. of Applied Math)
+Gregory Beylkin (University of Colorado)

-Achi Brandt (Weizmann Institute of Science, Applied Mathematics and Computer Science)
+Achi Brandt (Weizmann Institute of Science)

-Yousef Saad (Minnesota, CS)
+Yousef Saad (Minnesota)